ThoughtWorks-SEA/developer-training/docs/fundamentals/machine.md

 ### Install Visual Studio Code extensions

-Install these useful Visual Studio Code [extensions](/miscellaneous/resources?id=vs-code-extenstions)
+Install these useful Visual Studio Code [extensions](/miscellaneous/resources?id=vs-code-extensions)

-### Install Node version manager (optional)
+### Install Node version manager

 We often need to use different versions of Node on different projects.
-The easiest way to manage different versions of Node for multiple projects on your computer, is to use a version manager like [`n`](https://github.com/tj/n).
+The easiest way to manage different versions of Node for multiple projects on your computer, is to use a version manager like [`n`](https://github.com/tj/n) or [`nvm`](https://github.com/nvm-sh/nvm).

 ```
 npm install --global n